Estimation and inference for transfer learning with high-dimensional quantile regression: Simulation Studies

 \section{Simulation Studies}

-We conduct simulations to evaluate the finite-sample performances of the proposed transfer learning estimator under various combinations of $h$ and $\vert\mcT_h\vert$, wherein the transferable source datasets are identified through the detection procedure in Section \ref{sec4}.
-We also fit the the $\ell_1$-penalized quantile regression model solely on the target data (Non-Transfer) to investigate the potential loss if source datasets, transferable or non-transferable, are discarded.
-On the contrary, we apply the proposed transfer learning algorithm on all source and target datasets by viewing all sources as transferable (All-Transfer); thus utilizing non-transferable sources may detriment the resulting performance.
-As a benchmark, we apply the proposed transfer learning algorithm on the transferable source (without the need of detection procedure) and target datasets (Oracle-Transfer).
+We conduct simulations to evaluate the finite-sample performances of the proposed transfer learning method (Trans) under various combinations of $h$ and $\vert\mcT_h\vert$, wherein the transferable source datasets are identified through the detection procedure in Section \ref{sec4}.
+We also fit the $\ell_1$-penalized quantile regression model solely on the target data (Non-Trans) to investigate the potential loss if source datasets, transferable or non-transferable, are discarded.
+On the contrary, we apply the proposed transfer learning method on all source and target datasets by viewing all sources as transferable (Pooled-Trans); thus utilizing non-transferable sources may be detrimental to the resulting performance.
+As a benchmark, we apply the proposed transfer learning method on the transferable source (without the need of detection procedure) and target datasets (Oracle-Trans).

 The $\ell_1$-penalized quantile regression is implemented via R package {\verb"hqreg"} \citep{yi2017semismooth}.
-We adopt five-fold cross-validation procedure to select all the tuning parameters and set $\varepsilon_0=0.01$ in Algorithm \ref{algorithm3}.
-We consider $p=1000$, $n_0=100$, $n_k=150, k=1, \ldots, K$ with $K=20$, and $h=3, 6, 12$ throughout simulations and report the averaged $\ell_2$ estimation errors based on $500$ replications.
+We adopt five-fold cross-validation procedure to select all the tuning parameters and set $\varepsilon_0=0.01$ in the recovery of transferable source set.
+We consider $p=1000$, $n_0=200$, $n_k=300, k=1, \ldots, K$ with $K=20$, and $h=3, 6, 12$ throughout simulations and report the averaged $\ell_2$ estimation errors based on $1000$ replications.

 We consider the following heterogenous high-dimensional quanitle regression models from which the target and source datasets were independently generated,